 - Research Scholar: An individual conducting research, observing, or consulting in connection with a

 - Minimum stay of 6 months required

-- Maximum stay of five years
+- Maximum stay of 5 years

-- No minimum stay required
+- No minimum stay is required.

 The J-1 Intern program is designed to provide an opportunity for certain eligible international students to pursue a structured and guided internship program at NREL in a specific academic field.
 Requirements include: